-The Division of Equity and Incusion has prepared a printable postcard resource guide, and a formatted brochure for quick reference.
+The Division for Equity and Incusion has prepared a printable postcard resource guide, and a formatted brochure for quick reference.
 Many of the recommendations in these resource documents are also included below.

 If you are the target of one of these attacks, it may be helpful to get support and guidance from one of UNM's many resource centers.

-Doxing is a search for and publication of private or identifying information about a particular individual on the Internet, typically with malicious intent.
+Doxing (also spelled "doxxing") is a search for and publication of private or identifying information about a particular individual on the Internet, typically with malicious intent.

 Immediate Action: Is the targeted individual in immediate physical danger?

-After 911, and for all other cases: continue with steps below.
+After contacting UNMPD and assisting UNMPD with preserving any available evidence, and for all other cases: continue with steps below.

-- Document the nature of the incident using the form found at https://unm.ethicspoint.com.
+- Document the nature of the incident using the form found at https://unm.ethicspoint.com, referencing the police report case number, when available.
 If the incident involves Zoom, please be sure to include the Zoom meeting ID in your report.

 - Mobilize University resources by contacting the following:

 - Appropriate Dean, Chair, and/or unit executive officer